resbaz/cookbook/README.md

 # Welcome to the ResBaz Cookbook

 This cookbook is for anyone and everyone whose job it is to work with researchers.
-It's a tough ole job working with researchers and we want to help you do your job better (ipso facto, enabling researchers to 'stand on the shoulders of mere mortals' like yourself, so we can all help contribute to the great research ideas which will make our world a better place).
+It's a tough ole job working with researchers and we want to help you do your job better (ipso facto, enabling researchers to "stand on the shoulders of mere mortals" like yourself, so we can all help contribute to the great research ideas which will make our world a better place).
 Who should read this cookbook? - You should have a [browse of the recipes in this book](https://github.com/resbaz/cookbook/wiki) if:

   * your job description includes the words "research support" or your day-to-day job includes talking and working with researchers in situ.
   * you are interested in how the world is going to change now that researchers are learning to use the latest digital research skills emerging on the Web everyday (afterall machines are themselves excellent research companions with an incredible capacity to lift information in a single bound!).